rafalfaro18/headless-chrome-puppeteer-broken-images/README.md

 # headless-chrome-puppeteer-broken-images
-Get Broken images and screenshot of page with broken images from a list of page urls
+Get Broken images and screenshot of page with broken images from a list of page urls.
+You can still use chrome wile this runs because it uses a headless version of chromium, so you don't need to worry about blocking chrome usage while it runs.

 ## Instructions